detale/ai/_posts/2019-07-18-how-royal-caribbean-is-using-computer-vision-to-track-buffet-crowds-on-its-ships.md

 ---
 category: news
 title: "How Royal Caribbean is using computer vision to track buffet crowds on its ships"
-abstract: "Royal Carribean’s Spectrum of the Seas — the third-largest class of cruise ship in the world by gross tonnage — can accommodate over 6,000 people and 2,500 crewmembers during its nine-night ..."
+abstract: "Royal Carribean’s Spectrum of the Seas — the third-largest class of cruise ship in the world by gross tonnage — can accommodate over 6,000 people and 2,500 crewmembers during its nine-night Asia voyages.
+That’s a lot of mouths to feed, particularly ..."
-publishedDateTime: 2019-07-18T20:07:00Z
+publishedDateTime: 2019-07-18T19:16:00Z
 sourceUrl: https://venturebeat.com/2019/07/18/how-royal-caribbean-is-using-computer-vision-to-track-crowds-at-dining-destinations/
 ampUrl: https://venturebeat.com/2019/07/18/how-royal-caribbean-is-using-computer-vision-to-track-crowds-at-dining-destinations/amp/
 cdnAmpUrl: https://venturebeat-com.cdn.ampproject.org/c/s/venturebeat.com/2019/07/18/how-royal-caribbean-is-using-computer-vision-to-track-crowds-at-dining-destinations/amp/
 type: article
+quality: 74
-score: 87
+score: 74
+published: true

 provider:
   name: VentureBeat